Latest Advocacy Needs

 5. Provide migrants the opportunity to lawfully contribute to our economy.

-Tell your Representatives in Congress that you want to see meaningful, bipartisan immigration reform that allows for secure borders AND the compassionate treatment of immigrants.
+Tell your Representatives in Congress that you want to see meaningful immigration reform that allows for secure borders AND the compassionate treatment of immigrants.

 Support Afghan Evacuees

 So many of us were moved to compassion and action when we watched the US withdrawal from Afghanistan happen in August 2021.
-Our inboxes were flooded with women asking how they could help, and stepping up to advocate and welcome new neighbors.
-In the year since the withdrawal, over 70,000 Afghans have been evacuated to the United States.
+Our inboxes were flooded with women asking how they could help and step up to advocate and welcome new neighbors.
+In the years since the withdrawal, over 70,000 Afghans have been evacuated to the United States.

-The good news is that those evacuees have safe, temporary protection here in the United States.
-However, they don’t have any access to permanent legal status, and while a re-parole process was announced in June 2023, it still does not offer permanent protection.
+The good news is that for years those evacuees had safe, temporary protection here in the United States.
+However, many of those protections have come to an end, and many of them don’t have any access to permanent legal status.
 Join us in advocating for an Afghan Adjustment Act to ensure a pathway to permanent, legal status.

 Unmute Yourself, Support Dreamers